-Huawei makes powerful high-end phones.
-Unlike its rivals it also offers credible choices for people who don’t want, or can’t afford an expensive phone.
+Huawei offers powerful high-end phones.
+Unlike its rivals it also offers credible choices for those of us who don’t want, or can’t afford to pay for an expensive phone.

 There are compromises, you always expect that if you pay less.
-Yet there is little you can do on a high-end Android phone that you can’t do on a Huawei Nova 2i.
+Yet there isn’t much you can do on a high-end Android phone that you can’t do on a Nova 2i.